 Like in most games, you don't get better at playing poker if you are constantly playing at the same level.
 As much as it may be tempting for some players to stick to their local casinos for easier wins against fair amateurs, it’s still a lazy approach and hinders any chance to increase your skill sets.
 When things get a little too easy at one level, it is advisable to level up if you are looking to increase your poker skills sets.
 It may be tough to find a casino that matches your skill level, but it's easier when you have access to the best rated online casinos for bigger tables and higher bet limits.
 This exposes an individual to skilled gamblers who seek to find casinos that could help them further improve their odds on winning.
 Choosing a more suitable casino to learn from the experts raises the bar and with this, you introduce yourself to an opportunity to increase your poker skill set.

-If you're serious about enhancing your skills or increasing your skill set, you need lots of practise with a series of poker games.
+If you're serious about enhancing your skills or increasing your skill set, you need lots of practice with a series of poker games playing for real money too.
 Every poker game you play presents a chance to improve and increase your skills set.
 Every game, win or lose, has a lesson in it and the end of a game and the beginning of another, is an opportunity to advance.
 Pay close attention to the moves you make right as well as the moves you make wrong and use them to learn how to improve in future games.
 Don't be lazy, play a lot of poker, and expose yourself to the abilities you possess but are yet to discover.

 Break Out of Your Shell

-To learn more poker skills for your skills set, you need to break out of your shell and practise other forms of poker.
+To learn more poker skills for your skills set, you need to break out of your shell and practice other forms of poker.
 Try poker tournaments challenge yourself with new levels.
 At armature levels, you may find yourself confined to playing at lower skill levels.
-Trying poker at full tables raises the difficulty level and tough as it may be, it is an opportunity to master more short-handed gameplay skills.
+Trying poker at full tables raises the difficulty level and tough as it may be, it is an opportunity to master more short-handed game play skills.
 Moreover, try other games apart from Texas hold'em poker and abandon "default" thinking.
-Most poker pros learn by exposure so try it and increase your skillset.
+Most poker pros learn by exposure so try it and increase your skill set.

 Hire a Coach